Marvan-T/dotnet-rpg/Notes/Setting up a DB.md

     - This is a command-line tool that you can use for Entity Framework Core development.
 You can use it to create migrations, apply migrations, create a database schema from your model, and execute other development tasks.
 It's not a NuGet package, but a .NET Global Tool that you install on your machine.

     - I think we have to install this only once

+    - After installation you can interact with this with by `dotnet ef`